ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Provisional registration:
 : no

+### `application/cmw+cose`

+{:compact}
+Type name:
+: application

+Subtype name:
+: cmw+cose

+Required parameters:
+: n/a

+Optional parameters:
+: `cmwc_t` (CMW collection type in string format.
+OIDs must use the dotted-decimal notation.
+The parameter value is case-insensitive.
+It MUST NOT be used for CMW that are not collections.)
+Note that the `cose-type` parameter is explicitly not supported, as it is understood to be `"cose-sign1"`.

+Encoding considerations:
+: binary (CBOR)

+Security considerations:
+: {{seccons}} of {{&SELF}}

+Interoperability considerations:
+: n/a

+Published specification:
+: {{&SELF}}

+Applications that use this media type:
+: Attesters, Verifiers, Endorsers and Reference-Value providers, Relying Parties that need to transfer CMW payloads over HTTP(S), CoAP(S), and other transports.

+Fragment identifier considerations:
+: n/a

+Person & email address to contact for further information:
+: RATS WG mailing list (rats@ietf.org)

+Intended usage:
+: COMMON

+Restrictions on usage:
+: none

+Author/Change controller:
+: IETF

+Provisional registration:
+: no

+### `application/cmw+jws`

+{:compact}
+Type name:
+: application

+Subtype name:
+: cmw+jws

+Required parameters:
+: n/a

+Optional parameters:
+: `cmwc_t` (CMW collection type in string format.
+OIDs must use the dotted-decimal notation.
+The parameter value is case-insensitive.
+It MUST NOT be used for CMW that are not collections.)

+Encoding considerations:
+: 8bit; values are represented as a JSON Object or as a series of base64url-encoded values each separated from the next by a single period ('.') character.

+Security considerations:
+: {{seccons}} of {{&SELF}}

+Interoperability considerations:
+: n/a

+Published specification:
+: {{&SELF}}

+Applications that use this media type:
+: Attesters, Verifiers, Endorsers and Reference-Value providers, Relying Parties that need to transfer CMW payloads over HTTP(S), CoAP(S), and other transports.

+Fragment identifier considerations:
+: n/a

+Person & email address to contact for further information:
+: RATS WG mailing list (rats@ietf.org)

+Intended usage:
+: COMMON

+Restrictions on usage:
+: none

+Author/Change controller:
+: IETF

+Provisional registration:
+: no

 ## CoAP Content Formats

 IANA is requested to register the following Content-Format numbers in the "CoAP Content-Formats" registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry group {{!IANA.core-parameters}}: